-While working with the internals of PostgreSQL, it is helpful to be able to navigate around the source code quickly and look up symbols and definitions fast.
-I use VS Studio code for programming.
-However, finding definitions does not always work reliably, and the full-text search is slow and often returns many results and not the desired hot (e.g., a definition of a function).
-For a long time, I had the Doxygen build of PostgreSQL open in my browser.
-However, Doxygen is sometimes cumbersome to use and it only shows the current version of PostgreSQL.
+When working with the internals of PostgreSQL, it is helpful to navigate the source code quickly and look up symbols and definitions efficiently.
+I use VS Code for programming.
+However, finding definitions does not always work reliably, and the full-text search is slow and often returns too many results, missing the desired hit (e.g., the definition of a function).
+For a long time, I kept the Doxygen build of PostgreSQL open in my browser.
+However, Doxygen can be cumbersome to use and only shows the current version of PostgreSQL.
 Sometimes, the source code for an older version is needed.
-To solve these problems, I set up a local copy of the Elixir Cross Referencer.
+To address these issues, I set up a local copy of the Elixir Cross Referencer.

-The Elixir Cross Referencer is a source code indexer that provides a web interface and an API to quickly look up symbols.
-I used it several times when I navigated through the Linux source code, and I was wondering what needs to be done to set up a local installation for PostgreSQL.
+The Elixir Cross Referencer is a source code indexer that provides a web interface and an API for quickly looking up symbols.
+I had used it several times while navigating the Linux source code and wondered what it would take to set up a local installation for PostgreSQL.

-To my surprise, this is easier than expected.
-Elixir can be installed using Docker, and custom images for new projects can be created easily.
-For instance, to create a new Docker image which contains a copy of the PostgreSQL source code, the following commands have to be executed:
+To my surprise, it was easier than expected.
+Elixir can be installed using Docker, and custom images for new projects can be created effortlessly.
+For instance, to create a new Docker image containing a copy of the PostgreSQL source code, the following commands need to be executed:

 $ git clone https://github.com/bootlin/elixir.git